Toloka/docs/en/guide/concepts/goldenset.md

   ![](../_images/control-rules/control-tasks/qcr-control_example-2.png =700x)

-  This rule will never take effect because the number of responses counted (**Recent control and training task responses to use**) is less than the number of responses in the rule (**number of control responses**).
+  This rule will never take effect because the number of task responses counted (**Recent control and training task responses to use**) is less than the number of task responses in the rule (**number of control task responses**).

 {% endlist %}